UnknownRori/UnknownRori-PHP/README.md

 # Usage

-For usage please read [this](https://github.com/UnknownRori/UnknownRori-PHP/blob/master/core/docs/usage.md) for more information.
+For usage please read [this](https://github.com/UnknownRori/UnknownRori-PHP/blob/master/core/docs/usage.md) for more information, Or you can use the local documentation inside the `Core/docs/usage.md`.

 # Roadmap